ED REM 3721 Psychoeducational Assessment and Evaluation: 3 semester hours

 ED REM 7771 Quantitative Research Methods I: 3 semester hours

-Prerequisites: ED REM 6735.
+Prerequisites: ED REM 6735 and ED REM 6750 or consent of instructor.
 A second course in advanced Educational research methods sequence, with focus on multiple regression analysis and its applications to educational and psychological research.

 ED REM 7772 Quantitative Research Methods II: 3 semester hours